If you’re hurt as the result of someone else’s negligent acts or omissions, we’ve got your back.

 - Loss of income or income earning capacity

-- The commercial value of assistance given to you by family and friends
+- The value of assistance provided to you by family and friends

 Insurance

-Businesses, occupiers of premises and public entities are required to hold Public Liability Insurances.
-This means that most claims brought are covered by insurance companies.
+Businesses, homeowners, occupiers of premises and public entities are required to hold Public Liability Insurance.
+This means that compensation is usually paid by insurance companies.

 Legal Advice

-You should always get independent legal advice, as the insurance company will do all it can to reject or limit your claim.
-At The Law Office of Conrad Curry our public liability lawyers listen, care and will strive to get you the outcome you deserve.
-We have the knowledge and experience to be able to smoothly guide you through your claim.
+You should always get independent legal advice, as the insurance company will do all it can to outright reject – or drastically limit the value of – your claim.
+At The Law Office of Conrad Curry, our personal injury (public liability) lawyers listen, care and will strive to get you the outcome you deserve.
+We have the knowledge and experience to provide you with piece of mind and drive the successful resolution of your compensation claim.

 Frequently Asked Questions